dakerfp/LayerFlow/README.md

-# Cubeflow
+# LayerFlow

-This project defines the Gridflow language, its interpreter and its visual debugger written in Go.
+This project defines the LayerFlow language, its interpreter and its visual debugger written in Go.

 ## The language

-Cubeflow is a laguage based on data flowing.
+LayerFlow is a laguage based on data flowing.
 In some aspects it is more like HDL languages
 It can also be translated into hardware.

 ## Building

-$ go build cubeflow
+$ go build

 ## Contributing